Dušan Fitzel

 Dušan Fitzel (born 15 April 1963) is a Czech football coach and a former player.
 He is an assistant coach with FC Viktoria Plzeň.

-He managed the Malta national football team from 2006–2009, but in July 2009 health problems made it necessary to give up the role of manager.
-He is married and has two children.
-He is a lecturer in coach education as well as a contributor of articles on football and coaching in Fotbal a trénink.
+He managed the Malta national team from 2006 to 2009.

 Playing career

-For the most part of his career Fitzel played in the Czechoslovakian league for Dukla Prague in the position of defensive midfielder.
+For the most part of his career Fitzel played in the Czechoslovak First League for Dukla Prague in the position of defensive midfielder.
 In 158 appearances he scored three goals.
-In 1992, he left for EPA Larnaca in Cyprus where he had 42 appearances and scored three goals.
+In 1992, he left for EPA Larnaca in Cyprus where he made 42 appearances and scored three goals.
 Fitzel retired from his career as a professional footballer in 1995 for FK Chmel Blšany.